 Some time later, you find out from a Thirteen Days flashback that Vanille has been lying to everyone else: she and Fang came from Pulse and were Pulse l'Cie long before everyone else.
 Their Focus was to turn into Ragnarok and destroy Cocoon.
 Fang actually did turn into Ragnarok, but she failed to destroy Cocoon and she and Vanille were turned into crystals.
 They awoke hundreds of years later when the vestige containing the fal'Cie Anima, who branded them, was moved to Cocoon and Anima de-crystallized them.
 Fang's l'Cie brand got somehow frozen, meaning she didn't have to worry about timing out and becoming a Cie'th anymore, and she had lost her memory of the Focus.
-Vanille lied that she didn't remember either.
+Vanille lied that she didn't remember either, I guess because she didn't want Fang to try again.
 They started looking around on Cocoon for a hope of curing Vanille's l'Cie status.

 Finally, it's clear what the Thirteen Days are: the thirteen days between when Vanille and Fang awoke after failing and when the game started.